TLara1/TLara1.github.io/_projects/23_project.md

 {G'}^a _{\mu\nu} T _a=\left(1+i \alpha^b T _b\right) G^a _{\mu\nu} T _a\left(1-i\alpha^c T _c\right) = G^a _{\mu\nu} T _a + G^b _{\mu\nu} \alpha^c f^a _{bc} T_a.
 \end{equation}

 The field strength tensor $$G _{\mu\nu}$$ has a host of desirable properties.
 First, it is a local function of our gauge fields, not a differential operator, which is what we want for our Lagrangian.
 Second, it is only first-order in the derivatives of the Gauge fields, so we can combine two of these tensors to obtain a quantity that is second-order.
 To build a Lagrangian, we require Lorentz and gauge invariance.
-The first of these is easy to do: make sure there are no free indices since scalars are Lorentz invariant (more on Lorentz invariance soon).
+The first of these is easy to do: make sure there are no free indices since scalars are Lorentz invariant.
 For the second condition, we can take the trace over matter field indices, observing that,

 \begin{equation}
 \text{Tr}\left(G^{\mu\nu}G _{\mu\nu}\right)\rightarrow\text{Tr}\left(G'^{\mu\nu}G' _{\mu\nu}\right)=\text{Tr}\left( UG^{\mu\nu}U^\dagger UG _{\mu\nu}U^\dagger\right) =\text{Tr}\left(G^{\mu\nu}G _{\mu\nu}\right).